-Even foundations rated “the best” can look off if the texture isn’t compatible with your skin.
+Even the best foundations can look off if the texture isn’t compatible with your skin.
 When your complexion is dry, the wrong base can settle into fine lines, accentuate peach fuzz, and latch onto skin flakes.
 That’s where hydrating formulas come in.
 Often packed with oils and acids, these picks promise to soothe skin, moisturize without making you look oily, and photograph well.

-I tested 15 options, with both matte and dewy finishes, to see which could hide imperfections on my parched skin without looking like a heavy layer of spackle.
-Read on to see which ones resulted in the most radiance and which fell short.
+I tested many options, with both matte and dewy finishes, to see which could hide imperfections on my parched skin without looking like a heavy layer of spackle.
+Read on to see which ones resulted in the most radiant, natural-looking skin, and which fell short.

 The Long-standing Favorite